If you would like to support the Dog Breeding Refom Group you can donate here:

 Katharine Williams

-Legal advisor and DBRG Governance
+Legal advisor and DBRG Governance, Treasurer

 Katharine is a practicing solicitor and member of the Association of Lawyers for Animal Welfare (ALAW), with a particular interest in companion animals.
 Katharine had her first dog, an Airedale, 30 years ago, and has never been without a canine companion since.
 The support from the DBRG became a lifeline when she lost one of her beloved Dobermanns in 2018.
 Katharine realised the valuable work DBRG is doing to improve the standards of dog breeding and how important puppy welfare is in general.
 She is now keen to use her legal skills to help whenever and wherever she can.